 - Flat primer filler with 600grit paper.
 Apply more coats as necessary.

-- Flat all stopper and apply a futher coat of primer (normal primer would do here)
+- Flat all stoppers and apply a further coat of primer (normal primer would do here)

 - Flat the panel with 800 grit paper, this will give a perfectly smooth surface for painting

 - Apply a guide coat.
 This is a very thin coat of dark paint, usually, you would use an aerosol of dark blue for this.
 (Black takes longer to sand apparently)